Model format support¶

 TensorFlow/Keras 'SavedModel' format¶

 The TensorFlow/Keras SavedModel is supported as input to the Inference Engine Generator.
 This storage format is an entire directory with multiple files.
-Inside the Inference Engine Generator this format is converted using the TFlite converter, which means the SavedModel should already be in INT8 format, e.g. using quantization aware training.
+Inside the Inference Engine Generator this format is converted using the TFlite converter, which means the SavedModel should already be in INT8 or INT16 format, e.g. using quantization aware training.
 To have more control over the converter options or debug issues, it is recommended to run the converter manually and input a TFLite FlatBuffer to the inference engine generator instead.

 Keras H5 format¶